In input boxes, using opt+Return will insert a line break into the code whereas Return executes the change.

 won't work.
 It is just less intuitive to do this when the output of the $Rule is the $Rule itself rather than other attributes.

 Usage Tip: avoid the temptation to make the code note affect itself, e.g. set its own $Rule by copying pasting code from the note's $Text into a $Rule displayed as a key attribute.
 Use the code note simply to store/edit the code, then use its $rule to set an attribute in a different note.

 The limitation of the above is the result is to overwrite the note's own $Rule, or other action attribute, with the code from the referenced note's $Text.
 However, if the latter is updated, the changed code is not reflected as the note needing the code is no longer referencing it, as the $Rule now has a literal copy of the old code.
 The fix is to reverse the reference, so the note with the code sets the attribute of note needing to use it.
 If note "Complex Test" needs to use the code in $Text of "code sample 1", then in "code sample 1" this $Rule is added:

 $Rule("Complex Test") = $Text

 The "Complex Test" note's $Rule, if one, makes no reference to "code sample 1".
 Now, if the code-holding note's $Text is edited, on the next update cycle the $Rule of "Complex Test" is updated.
 Another variant on this is to use the same technique to set a complex conditional $Rule or $DisplayExpression for a prototype note.
 Editing the 'source' code will update the prototype and the new code will be inherited by all notes using that prototype.

-The context of this process does not just have to be a rule.
+The target of this process does not just have to be a rule.
 Other examples:

 $OnAdd(some note)=$Text(code sample 2);